-I'm working on a series of posts right now about things I've learned during this third year of grad school.
-Also check out the top 10 things I learned during the first semester, and 5 things I learned over my first summer!
+I'm working on a series of posts right now about things I've learned in grad school to expand on a couple of my most visited posts: Top 10 things I learned during the first semester, and 5 things I learned over my first summer!
 Follow along here and on Twitter, @MassSpecMaven, #thingsilearnedingradschool.

 #1: Work Smart, Not Hard

 #3: Literature Before Lab

 #4: Too Much Autonomy Can Actually Hurt You

 #9: Perspective, Get a Regular Dose